weweb-assets/ww-chat-ai/AI.md

     - inputTextColor: `string` - Text color of the message input.
 Default: `#334155`
     - inputPlaceholderColor: `string` - Placeholder text color in the message input.
 Default: `#94a3b8`
     - inputBorder: `string` - Border of the message input.
 Default: `1px solid #e2e8f0`
+    - inputMaxHeight: `string` - Maximum height of the input area before scrolling.
+Default: `120px`
+    - inputMinHeight: `string` - Minimum height of the input area.
+Default: `40px`
+    - inputBorderRadius: `string` - Border radius of the input field.
+Default: `8px`

+    ### Icons

+    - sendIcon: `string` - Icon for the send button.
+Default: `send`
+    - sendIconColor: `string` - Color of the send button icon.
+Default: `#334155`
+    - sendIconSize: `string` - Size of the send button icon.
+Default: `20px`
+    - attachmentIcon: `string` - Icon for the attachment button.
+Default: `paperclip`
+    - attachmentIconColor: `string` - Color of the attachment button icon.
+Default: `#334155`
+    - attachmentIconSize: `string` - Size of the attachment button icon.
+Default: `20px`

     ## Settings Properties